twomice/com.joineryhq.profcond/README.md

   - 'onload' defines a rule which fires upon page load; its key is 'onload' and its value is an array in the form of [condition-success]; upon page load, the state described in this rule is applied unconditionally.
-  - 'js_inject' defines a single JavaScript file which will be inected into the page; its key is 'js_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant JavaScript file.
+  - 'js_inject' defines a single JavaScript file which will be injected into the page; its key is 'js_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant JavaScript file.
     (Note that JavaScript files injected by this method will not have proper access to localization strings for use in `ts()`.)
-  - 'css_inject' defines a single CSS style file which will be inected into the page; its key is 'css_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant CSS style file.
+  - 'css_inject' defines a single CSS style file which will be injected into the page; its key is 'css_inject' and its value is a path (relative to the path described below in "Custom Asset Files") to the relevant CSS style file.